We look forward to seeing you!

 Patrons arriving after the doors close will be admitted to the event at an appropriate pause designated by the producer or the house manager.
 Please note that some events do not offer late seating.
 Please confirm in advance.

-Please allow 20-30 minutes to park, purchase a parking permit, find a parking place, make your way to the venue, and be seated.
-(If you arrive at the venue later than 15 minutes before curtain, we cannot guarantee that you will see the first portion of the program.)
+Please allow 20-30 minutes to park, purchase a parking permit, find a parking place, make your way to the venue, and be admitted and seated.
+(If you arrive at the venue shortly before curtain, we cannot guarantee that you will see the first portion of the program.)

 Young Audience Members

-Due to adult language, mature themes, or content, as well as special effects including sudden loud noises (such as realistic theatrical gunfire), most of our theatrical presentations are NOT SUITABLE for children, toddlers, and infants.
-We strongly encourage parents to exercise discretion when considering whether to bring a child to any performance.
+Many theatrical presentations include adult language, mature themes, or content, as well as special effects including sudden loud noises (such as realistic theatrical gunfire).
+As such, most of our theatrical presentations are NOT SUITABLE for children, toddlers, and infants.
+We strongly encourage visitors to exercise discretion when considering whether to bring a child to any performance.

 Please check our schedule for periodic programs that are especially tailored to young people and families.